Sulejman Rebac

-Sulejman "Sula" Rebac (29 March 1929 – 17 November 2006) was a Bosnian footballer and manager.
+Sulejman "Sula" Rebac (29 March 1929 – 17 November 2006) was a Bosnian football player and manager.

-Playing career

-Club
+Club career

-He started playing football at FK Velež Mostar in 1947.
+Rebac started playing football at FK Velež Mostar in 1947.
 In 1954, he moved to HNK Hajduk Split where he stayed for several seasons.
 He also played one season for FK Sarajevo.
 In total, he played more than 1000 games, scoring 620 goals.
 He is considered to be one of the most celebrated football players in history of Velež and Bosnia and Herzegovina.

-International
+International career

-In 1956, Rebac made one appearance for the Croatian national team against Indonesia, in which he scored two goals.
+In 1956, Rebac made one appearance for the Croatia national team against Indonesia, in which he scored two goals.

 Managerial career

 After retirement, he began his coaching career.
 He started in 1963 as a coach of Velež Mostar.
 Although they had never won a title, Velež Mostar was among the top Yugoslav clubs at the time.
 Players like Dušan Bajević, Enver Marić, Franjo Vladić (the 'BMV' trio), Džemal Hadžiabdić, Vahid Halilhodžić, Aleksandar Ristić, Boro Primorac, Vladimir Pecelj, Momčilo Vukoje, Ahmed Glavović, Dubravko Ledić, Jadranko Topić, Marijan Kvesić, Marko Čolić and Slobodan Mrgan all made their names under the guidance of Sulejman Rebac.
 In the 1977–78 season, he was a coach of FK Željezničar Sarajevo.

 In December 1973, he was appointed to a coaching commission, alongside Miljan Miljanić, Milan Ribar, Tomislav Ivić and Milovan Ćirić, created to lead the Yugoslavia national team.
 As a part of it, he was present at the 1974 FIFA World Cup.